No. 6 Kansas rallies late to beat No. 7 Duke 69-64

 Duke: The Blue Devils may slide a bit, but not much.
 Certainly not after this sort of performance just three games into a season with a first-year coach and three freshman starters.

-Kansas: With No. 4 Kentucky losing earlier Tuesday and the Wildcats visiting No. 2 Gonzaga this weekend, the Jayhawks could move up a spot or two - depending on the results.
+Kansas: With No. 4 Kentucky losing and the Wildcats visiting No. 2 Gonzaga this weekend, the Jayhawks could move up a spot or two – depending on the results.

 NEW EXPERIENCE